marcogdepinto/Sentiment_Analysis_On_Product_User_Reviews/README.md

 **Model used and metrics**

-RMS error on the dev set with the current model and data augmentation is 0.9933196554688805.
-Please note that the data augmentation is an ongoing process that will keep going on until the RMS stops improving.
+RMS error on the dev set with the current model and data augmentation is 0.9978965872313215 (competition baseline: 1.004)

 ![](https://github.com/marcogdepinto/Sentiment_Analysis_On_Product_User_Reviews/blob/master/models/model.png)